 - Fecal occult blood testing

 An electrocardiogram and echocardiogram should also merit consideration to assess the rhythm and structure of the heart if a recent study is not available for review.
-Imaging studies should follow at the discretion of the healthcare professional in accordance with clinical exam findings and clinician gestalt.
-Examples include endoscopic referral or CT angiography for gastrointestinal bleeding, and chest X-ray or CT studies of the thoracic cavity when suspicious cardiorespiratory findings are present.
+Imaging studies should follow at the healthcare professional's discretion in accordance with clinical exam findings and clinician gestalt.
+Examples include endoscopic referral or CT angiography for gastrointestinal bleeding and chest X-ray or CT studies of the thoracic cavity when suspicious cardiorespiratory findings are present.

 Assessment of VWF